uber/cadence/docs/persistence.md

 etc. cadence-core powers almost all of the cadence APIs. cadence-core could be further broken down into multiple subs-systems that have slightly different persistence workload characteristics.
 But for the purpose of simplicity, we don't expose these sub-systems today but this may change in future.
 Visibility is the sub-system that powers workflow search.
-This includes APIs such as ListOpenWorkflows, ListClosedWorkflows or ListWorkflowsWithTag etc. Today, it is possible to run a cadence server with cadence-core backed by one database and cadence-visibility backed by another kind of database.
+This includes APIs such as ListOpenWorkflows and ListClosedWorkflows.
+Today, it is possible to run a cadence server with cadence-core backed by one database and cadence-visibility backed by another kind of database.To get the full feature set of visibility, the recommendation is to use elastic search as the persistence layer.
+However, it is also possible to run visiblity with limited feature set against cassandra or mysql today.
 The top level persistence configuration looks like the following:

 ```